 a Board meeting under clause 49.

-"Company” means Australian Institute of Traffic Planning and Management Ltd ACN 062 495 4521.
+"Company” means Australian Institute of Traffic Planning and Management Ltd ACN 062 495 4521 trading as Transport Professionals Association.

 "Company Secretary” means any individual appointed by the Board in accordance with clause 60 to perform the duties of company secretary of the Company.